 Using a reference management software when writing a paper is recommended.
-The WiSo web page offers a good overview over existing software:
+The University of Cologne offers licenses for Citavi and Endnote:

-https://www.wiso.uni-koeln.de/en/faculty/library-service/searching-literature/bibliographic-management-programmes/
+https://rrzk.uni-koeln.de/en/services/software/general-agreements-and-campus-licenses/scientific-applications

-This software helps to organise the literature so more focus can be put on writing.
+This and similar software helps to organise the literature so more focus can be put on writing.
 Having added the literature to the software, the citing and the creation of the list of references should be easier.

-2.8 Declaration
+2.9 Declaration

 A seminar paper has to be accompanied by the following declaration on the last page, which has to be signed by the author and has to be written in German.
-With this declaration, the author confirms that he/she wrote the seminar paper independently, only making use of the stated literature and aides.
+With this declaration, the candidate confirms that he/she has only written the thesis with the help of the specified literature and has marked all use of artificial intelligence (AI) (see section 5).

-"Hiermit versichere ich, dass ich die vorliegende Arbeit selbstständig und ohne die Benutzung anderer als der angegebenen Hilfsmittel angefertigt habe.
-Alle Stellen, die wörtlich oder sinngemäß aus veröffentlichten und nicht veröffentlichten Schriften entnommen wurden, sind als solche kenntlich gemacht."
+"Hiermit versichere ich an Eides statt, dass ich die vorliegende Arbeit selbstständig und ohne die Benutzung anderer als der angegebenen Hilfsmittel angefertigt habe.
+Alle Stellen, die wörtlich oder sinngemäß aus veröffentlichten und nicht veröffentlichten fremden Quellen entnommen wurden, einschließlich mittels KI-Tools generierter Inhalte, sind als solche kenntlich gemacht.
+Die Arbeit ist in gleicher oder ähnlicher Form im Rahmen einer anderen Prüfung noch nicht vorgelegt worden.
+Ich versichere, dass die eingereichte elektronische Fassung der eingereichten Druckfassung vollständig entspricht.